The Uniforms of the Boston Bruins!

-The Bruins’ ‘throwback’ was to their 1933-34 jersey with the unusual striping and
+The Bruins’ ‘throwback’ was to their 1933-34 jersey with the unusual striping

-maintain the current black & gold!
+decided to maintain the current black & gold!

 1992-93 The 1992-93 ROAD jersey seen here is the typical, current away uniform for the modern Bruins – a look they’ve kept right up to present day.
 Notice the lack of a golden ‘yoke’ on the shoulders (as seen in past sweaters!).